 in the town were murdered.
 The 200 or more in the resistance

 movement lived in the forests.
 Those who could joined Soviet

-partisan units and took part in sabotage activities.
+partisan units, mainly the Brothers Bielski brigade and took part in sabotage activities.
 Jewish

 partisans from Mir continued fighting the Nazis until the war

 ended.
 (See Mir in US Holocaust Memorial Museum Encyclopedia for details.)

 Mir, in the mid 1990s was a small town with a population

 of 2,600 people.
 None of the Jews who were born in Mir live